NativeScript/docs-v7/getting-started/chapter-2.md

 }
 ```

-> **Tip**: NativeScript also supports selecting elements by the `id` attribute.
+> **TIP**: NativeScript also supports selecting elements by the `id` attribute.
 Refer to the docs for [a full list of the supported selectors](http://docs.nativescript.org/styling#supported-selectors).

 With these changes in place, you'll notice that the app looks halfway decent now, and also has a distinctly different look on iOS and Android: